-If you have tried all of these techniques for improving fuel-efficiency, and you think they didn’t have the effect you wanted, there might be something wrong with your car.
+If you have tried all of these fuel-efficient driving techniques for improving fuel-efficiency, and you think they didn’t have the effect you wanted, there might be something wrong with your car.
 Bring it to your trusted mechanic and we will take a look.
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shop in Hamilton today!

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.